StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 ### 5. Install the anomaly-detection chart

 Run the command below, specifying the StackState namespace and the image registry password.

-{% hint style="danger" %}
-The anomaly-detection chart must be installed in the same namespace as the StackState chart.
+Note that the anomaly-detection chart must be installed in the same namespace as the StackState chart.
-{% endhint %}

 ```
 helm upgrade anomaly-detector stackstate/anomaly-detection \